-Twitter has long been proven as an effective tool to market businesses.
+Twitter has long been proven to be an effective tool to market businesses.
 Marketers are finding that the platform can be used to directly generate income.
 Read on to learn about some of the strategies that can help you make money with Twitter, and how you can increase the effectiveness of your own tweet monetizations methods.

 Using Twitter for affiliate marketing

 Affiliate marketing is a method of monetization in which you promote other people’s products using your own tweets.
 You get a percentage of the sales which result from your tweets.
-You need to be sure that the products you choose for affiliate marketing fit your Twitter account.
-Relevancy is key here.
-Consider what you discuss, and what your audience reacts to.

 Getting people to make purchases